sourcegraph/about/handbook/engineering/web/frontend-platform/index.md

 1. Frontend platform:
    - Creating and maintaining Wildcard Component Library.
-   - Owning the Sourcegraph web tech stack, tools, patterns, documentation, education.
+   - Owning the Sourcegraph web tech stack, tools, and patterns.
    - Documentation and training material to enable product teams and new hires to quickly learn how we do web development at Sourcegraph.
    - Define and maintain how we test and deploy frontend code.
    - Ensuring an efficient and reliable frontend CI pipeline.